Nick-Gibbens-Org/Blog/Future Learning/Learning Process.md

 - Will it be simply reading docs, making a small application, etc.?
 - How can you quantify that you have learned something?
+- Set up your git repository straight away and track the progress.

 ## How to document your learning?